RMNA - Remove Missing Values

 4. The auxiliary data set input is required when both X and Y define observations.
 For example, consider a multiple regression data set where X corresponds to the explanatory variables, and Y is the response variable.

-5. When auxiliary data set is present, then the number of rows of the input data set (X) must be equal to the number of rows of the auxiliary data set (Y).
+5. When an auxiliary data set is present, the number of rows of the input data set (X) must equal the number of rows of the auxiliary data set (Y).

-7. The function RMNA preserves the original orders (rows and columns) of the data set (X).
+7. The function RMNA preserves the data set's original orders (rows and columns) (X).

-8. Using the RMNA function with time-series data set (univariate or multivariate) is problematic, as output data set may not be equally spaced (over time).
+8. Using the RMNA function with a time-series (univariate or multivariate) data set is problematic, as the output data set may be unevenly spaced (over time).

 9. For the time series-based data set, it is recommended to use a time index (e.g., timestamp) as one of the variables (columns) in the input data set.